lushkant/lushkant/README.md

 I'm a developer focusing in web development and currently working at @codestag & @analogwp, I do side projects in my free time.

 * 🔭 I’m also working on new SaaS ideas.
-* 🌱 I’m also learning and curating my Laravel & React dev skills.
+* 🌱 I’m also learning and curating my PHP, JavaScript and Flutter dev skills.
 * 💬 Ask me about WordPress or Web Dev.
 * 📫 How to reach me: lushkant@gmail.com